openintegrationhub/openintegrationhub/CONTRIBUTING.md

 #### DoD Code

-In addition to the previously defined definition of done some rules only apply for outputs of type document:
+In addition to the previously defined definition of done some rules only apply for outputs of type code:

 - Code is compliant with [styleguide](Guidelines/styleGuide.md) and [devops/operations guidelines](Guidelines/serviceOperations.md)
 - Documentation have been updated